yui-mhcp/text_to_speech/README.md

 Available architectures :
 - `Synthesizer` :
     - [Tacotron2](https://arxiv.org/abs/1712.05884) with extensions for multi-speaker (by ID or `SV2TTS`)
+    - [SV2TTS](https://papers.nips.cc/paper/2018/file/6832a7b24bc06775d02b7406880b93fc-Paper.pdf) extension of the Tacotron2 architecture for multi-speaker based on speaker's embeddings\*
 - `Vocoder` :
     - [Waveglow](https://arxiv.org/abs/1811.00002)

+\* The speaker's embeddings are created with the Siamese Networks approach, which differs from the original paper.
+Check the [Siamese Networks](https://github.com/yui-mhcp/siamese_networks) project for more information on this architecture.

 ### Model weights